How to Start an Oil Change Business

 Changing a vehicle’s oil is difficult and inconvenient if a driver isn’t really set up to perform the service.
-Oil change businesses offer a convenient alternative, and many customers seek these businesses out out of necessity.
+Oil change businesses offer a convenient alternative, and many customers seek these businesses out of necessity.
 If you often work on cars and are comfortable performing oil changes, then starting an oil change business might be a profitable opportunity.
-While this type of business usually requires a significant startup investment, with creative branding and great customer service can help to establish it as a successful long-term opportunity.
+While this type of business usually requires a significant startup investment, applying creative branding and great customer service can help to establish it as a successful long-term opportunity.

 Oil change businesses provide lubrication services for a variety of vehicles, helping to keep those vehicles running at their best.
-This standard part of vehicle maintenance is difficult for vehicle owners to perform on their own, and oil change businesses offer a convenient alternative.
+This standard part of vehicle maintenance is difficult for auto owners to perform on their own, and oil change businesses offer a convenient alternative.
 Most businesses perform oil changes while customers wait, making prompt, efficient service important.

-Many businesses don’t just provide oil changes, but also provide complementary services like tire rotations, air filter changes, and other basic automotive maintenance.
+Many businesses don’t just provide oil changes but also provide complementary services like tire rotations, air filter changes, and other basic automotive maintenance.
 While some mechanics will offer oil changes, businesses that specialize in oil changes are generally faster and tend to charge less for these services.
-Because vehicles need regular oil changes, there’s opportunity for a business to provide great service and earn valuable returning customers.
+Because vehicles need regular oil changes, there’s an opportunity for a business to provide great service and earn valuable returning customers.

 According to IBIS World, the oil change services industry underwent 2.8 percent annual growth from 2014 through 2019.
-During that time the number of businesses decreased to 33,481, but industry employment grew to 93,198.
+During that time, the number of businesses decreased to 33,481, but industry employment grew to 93,198.
 In 2019, the industry brought in $8 billion in revenue.

 The industry’s growth correlates with the number of vehicles on the road and how far they’re driven.
 During that five-year period, crude oil prices fell, encouraging people to drive more.
-Per capita disposable income also increased during that time, which may have prompted consumers to travel, take road trips, and otherwise drive their vehicles more.
+Per capita, disposable income also increased during that time, which may have prompted consumers to travel, take road trips, and otherwise drive their vehicles more.

 Several trends are affecting the oil change industry today.
 According to Lubes’N’Greases, consumers are realizing that vehicles are being built to last, and that’s a positive for the oil change industry.
 With more vehicle owners keeping their vehicles longer, they’re more willing to perform routine maintenance to keep those vehicles operating well.
 An increase in the number of vehicles that are 11 years old and older is expected to drive increased demand within the oil change industry.